slatedocs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -------
-callback_url | string | The full url (including the scheme `http://` or `https://`) of the callback when the task is completed. instruction | string | The plaintext instruction of how to transcribe the attachment. phone_number | string | The phone number which will be called by our worker.
-Should include a country code (+1 for US numbers). script (optional) | string | An optional script to be shown the the worker as they make the phone call.
-You should use this if you've already optimized a script for phone calling. entity_name | name | The name of the entity which corresponds to the person or business of the phone number. attachment_type (optional) | string | One of `text`, `image`, `video`, `audio`, `website`, or `pdf`.
-Describes what type of file the attachment is. attachment (optional) | string | The optional attachment to be used for the phone call.
+`callback_url` | string | The full url (including the scheme `http://` or `https://`) of the callback when the task is completed.
+`instruction` | string | The plaintext instruction of how to make the phone call.
+`phone_number` | string | The phone number which will be called by our worker.
+Should include a country code (+1 for US numbers).
+`script` (optional) | string | An optional script to be shown the the worker as they make the phone call.
+You should use this if you've already optimized a script for phone calling.
+`entity_name` | name | The name of the entity which corresponds to the person or business of the phone number.
+`attachment_type` (optional) | string | One of `text`, `image`, `video`, `audio`, `website`, or `pdf`.
+Describes what type of file the attachment is.
+`attachment` (optional) | string | The optional attachment to be used for the phone call.
 If `attachment_type` is `text`, then it should be plaintext.
-Otherwise, it should be a URL pointing to the attachment. fields (optional) | dictionary | A dictionary corresponding to the fields to be recorded.
+Otherwise, it should be a URL pointing to the attachment.
+`fields` (optional) | dictionary | A dictionary corresponding to the fields to be recorded.
 Keys are the keys you'd like the fields to be returned under, and values are descriptions to be shown to human workers.

 ### Response on Callback